 - Provide an integrated performance area/stage for small dance performances, music ensembles, and/or spoken word productions

-- Consider the full lifecycle of the materials used—where they come from and where they will go after the island closes for the 2017 season
+- Consider the full lifecycle of the materials used—where they come from and where they will go after the summer season ends

 - Provide for the design and installation of the project, including sourcing all materials